-During their Spring 2020 CAI residency, the world-renowned Arditti Quartet will be performing, teaching, giving workshops focused upon Buffalo and Western New York composers.
+During the Spring 2021 portion of their CAI residency, the world-renowned Arditti Quartet will be performing, teaching, giving workshops focused upon Buffalo and Western New York composers.
 They will be performing at several locations around Buffalo.

-The program planned for their June 5th performance includes:
+The program planned for one of their performances includes:

 Brian Ferneyhough - Sum Transitetts

 Morton Feldman - Structures (1951)

 The Arditti Quartet enjoys a world-wide reputation for their spirited and technically refined interpretations of contemporary and earlier 20th century music.
 Many hundreds of string quartets and other chamber works have been written for the ensemble since its foundation by first violinist Irvine Arditti in 1974.
 Many of these works have left a permanent mark on 20th century repertoire and have given the Arditti Quartet a firm place in music history.

 World premieres of quartets by composers such as Abrahamsen, Ades, Andriessen, Aperghis, Birtwistle, Britten, Cage, Carter, Denisov, Dillon, Dufourt, Dusapin, Fedele, Ferneyhough, Francesconi, Gubaidulina, Guerrero, Harvey, Hosokawa, Kagel, Kurtag, Lachenmann, Ligeti, Maderna, Manoury, Nancarrow, Reynolds, Rihm, Scelsi, Sciarrino, Stockhausen and Xenakis and hundreds more show the wide range of music in the Arditti Quartet’s repertoire.

 The ensemble believes that close collaboration with composers is vital to the process of interpreting modern music and therefore attempts to work with every composer it plays.

 The players’ commitment to educational work is indicated by their masterclasses and workshops for young performers and composers all over the world.